tomas-fryza/vhdl-course/Labs/06-display_driver/README.md

 end architecture Behavioral;
 ```

 2. Implement an internal 2-bit binary counter and use the value in a combinational process to perform 4-to-1 mux.
-Define output value, decimal point, and digit position.
+For each selection, define output value, decimal point, and digit position.

 ## 4 Display multiplexer VHDL code

-1. Create a new VHDL module `driver_7seg` and copy + paste the following code template.
+1. Create a new VHDL module `driver_7seg` and copy/paste the following code template.

 ```vhdl
 ------------------------------------------------------------------------